-h) Upon receipt of a recommendation from the ALJ and no later than 60 days after receiving a consolidation plan, the Advisory Board shall hold a public hearing pursuant to ETSA Section 15.4a(b) and Section 1324.210.
+g) Only consolidation plans found to be non-compliant or that are contested will be scheduled for a hearing before an ALJ appointed by the Department.
+Regardless, no later than 60 days after the Department receives any consolidation plan and submits the above referenced findings, the Advisory Board shall hold a public hearing pursuant to ETSA Section 15.4a(b) and Section 1324.210.

-i) Any county or 9-1-1 Authority filing a consolidation plan may file a proprietary copy that plainly identifies confidential or proprietary information or information that is a trade secret and request that it be redacted and not subject to disclosure or made part of the public record.
-The county or 9-1-1 Authority shall also submit a redacted copy deleting any confidential or proprietary information or information that is a trade secret by plainly indicating on the redacted copy the information that has been deleted.
+h) Upon receipt of a request for waiver, the Department shall post a copy on its website, complete a technical review of the request for waiver, and submit a copy of the request for waiver and its completed technical review to the Advisory Board.
+No hearings before an ALJ appointed by the Department will be held regarding waivers.

-Section 1324.210 Hearings of the Statewide 9-1-1 Advisory Board
+Section 1324.210 Public Hearings of the Statewide 9-1-1 Advisory Board

-a) Hearings of the Advisory Board may be conducted at the posted date and time when a quorum of the members is present in person, by video, telephonically or by other electronic means.
+a) Public hearings of the Advisory Board will be conducted at the posted date and time when a quorum of the members is present in person, by video, telephonically or by other electronic means.
 The hearing shall be recorded.

-b) The Advisory Board shall determine the date, time and location of the public hearing.
+b) The date, time and location of the public hearing shall be posted on the Department’s website no later than 5 days before the hearing.
 The Advisory Board shall make reasonable efforts to hold the public hearing at a date, time and location convenient to all parties.

 c) The Chairperson shall preside over the public hearing, including closed sessions, if needed, as provided by Section 2(c) of the Open Meetings Act [5 ILCS 120/2(c)].

+d) Interested parties may request an opportunity to speak at the public hearing no less than 2 days prior to the scheduled hearing.
+A Request Opportunity to Speak at Public Hearing Form is available on the Department’s website and must be submitted by email or mailed to the Department.

-d) The Advisory Board shall make a public recommendation to approve the plan, approve the plan as modified, or reject the plan to the Administrator upon conclusion of the closed session, if any.
+e) The Advisory Board shall make a public recommendation to approve the plan or waiver, approve the plan or waiver as modified, or reject the plan to the Administrator upon conclusion of the closed session, if any.

-e) A transcript of the recorded hearing shall be provided to the applicant upon written request.
+f) A transcript of the recorded hearing shall be provided to the applicant upon written request.

 1) The cost of transcription shall be the responsibility of the applicant.